 In late December, 1st Company men were involved in Operation Diabolo in the Hai Phong region.

-Also in 1949, a guerrilla warfare commando was created within the battalion.
-First, under Sergeant Kopatoff, and – after his death in February 1950 – under Corporal Constant, his deputy.
+Also in 1949, a guerrilla warfare commando was created within the battalion, first under Sergeant Kopatoff and then, after his death in February 1950, under Corporal Constant, his deputy.
 Operating beyond enemy lines, it was composed of a small platoon of former Viet Minh members.
 The Commando Constant existed until late 1950.

 1950: 1st Foreign Parachute Battalion in Indochina